How to Fix the 504 Gateway Timeout Error in WordPress?

 This error occurs when your server fails to receive a timely response from another server it is trying to communicate with.

-This blog post guide you through a step-by-step process to fix the 504 Gateway Timeout Error in WordPress.
+This blog post guides you through a step-by-step process to fix the 504 Gateway Timeout Error in WordPress.

 What Causes the 504 Gateway Timeout Error?